Standard Terms and Conditions

 - If the communication on which you wish to rely relates to a significant matter and you are concerned about the possible effects of electronic transmission, you should request a hard copy of such communication from us.
 If you wish us to password-protect all or certain documents transmitted electronically, you should discuss this with us and we will make appropriate arrangements.

-- We may receive information from you or from other sources in the course of delivering the Services and:
+- We may receive information form you or from other sources in the course of delivering the services and:

 - we shall consider the consistency and quality of information received by us;